Prime Day

 Acerca de este título

-A History of Modern Britain confronts head-on the victory of shopping over politics.
-It tells the story of how the great political visions of New Jerusalem or a second Elizabethan Age - rival idealisms - came to be defeated by a culture of consumerism, celebrity, and self-gratification.
-In each decade, political leaders have thought they knew what they were doing, but found themselves confounded.
+A History of Modern Britain by Andrew Marr confronts head-on the victory of shopping over politics.
+It tells the story of how the great political visions of New Jerusalem or a second Elizabethan Age, rival idealisms, came to be defeated by a culture of consumerism, celebrity and self-gratification.
+In each decade, political leaders thought they knew what they were doing, but find themselves confounded.
 Every time, the British people turn out to be stroppier and harder to herd than predicted.

-Throughout this audiobook, Britain is a country on the edge: first of invasion, then of bankruptcy, then on the vulnerable front line of the Cold War, and later in the forefront of the great opening up of capital and migration now reshaping the world.
-This history follows all the political and economic stories, but deals too with comedy, cars, the war against homosexuals, '60s anarchists, oil-men and punks, Margaret Thatcher's wonderful good luck, political lies, and the true heroes of British theatre.
+Throughout, Britain is a country on the edge – first of invasion, then of bankruptcy, then on the vulnerable front line of the Cold War and later in the forefront of the great opening up of capital and migration now reshaping the world.
+This history follows all the political and economic stories, but deals too with comedy, cars, the war against homosexuals, Sixties anarchists, oil-men and punks, Margaret Thatcher’s wonderful good luck, political lies and the true heroes of British theatre.
+It accompanies a major five-part documentary series for BBC television.

 Era moderna Europa Gran Bretaña Política y gobierno